edmerix/Merricks-et-al-JNeurosci-2021/README.md

 For analyses using template matched data and the original epoch, the template matching should be run on both the _new and the original epoch_, to avoid biasing analyses by spike sorting method.

+When denoising detected spikes with ```spike_denoise```, this should be done after spike detection but before clustering or template matching.
+The default parameters are set up to fairly comprehensively detect slow transients (< 500 Hz) or electrical noise (> 2.5 kHz) in our data, but the discarded waveforms should always be plotted and checked to make sure good waveforms are not being caught, depending on the quality of your recordings.
+The method uses standard deviations in your specified frequency ranges, so particularly clean or noisy recordings may trip it up.

+See the help sections of each function for more in-depth notes.

 ## Bonus animation!